TheFrug/Seekers-of-New-Tiena/DM/Session Prep/Session 12 Prep.md

 ### Secrets & Clues
 - Pastor Edith kept a prayer journal.
 Her recent entries are beaming with pride in Merric.
 There are also many confessions of doubt in her nephew Clungunford Rose's plan, mentioning the Scythe.
-- Cultists of Talona have the ability to resurrect after death
+- Cultists of Talona have the ability to resurrect after death.

 ### NPCs Involved